aaronzhang122326/Comp-Sci-30-Major-Project/beta_test.md

     -potions are too small to click and pick up

     Changes:
-        - added 1 exta "if statement" each in moving horizontally and moving vertically to avoid glitching back and forth
+        - added 1 extra "if statement" each in moving horizontally and moving vertically to avoid glitching back and forth
         - reset variables when restarting game

 Md.
 S